mrlunchbox777/basic-setup/resources/install/README.md

 * currently the `"pinned-version"` attribute is not supported
 * os/arch labels are not automatically applied when running and would have to be filtered manually
-* currently using yum, should switch to dnf

 ### JSON Schema